backend-development/backend-development-textbook/source/graphql-api.md

       null: false,
       description: "a list of all publicly visible projects" def all_projects
-      "Hello World!"
+      Project.public.all
     end
   end
 end
 ```

-and run the query in the playground.
+We can now run the query in the playground.
 Your query will be autocompleted.

 <video controls autoplay>
   <source src="images/autocomplete.mov" type="video/quicktime" />